dannybauman/30-day-map-challenge-2025/maps/18-out-of-this-world/README.md

-# Day 18: Out of this World → Gemini 3 Platform Breakthrough
+# Day 18: Out of this World → Gemini 3 Platform Discovery

 **Date:** November 18, 2025
-**Original Theme:** Out of this world (non-Earth maps) **Actual Focus:** Gemini 3 Pro platform testing & breakthrough discovery **Status:** ✅ Platform Discovery Complete (4 implementations tested)
+**Original Theme:** Out of this world (non-Earth maps) **Actual Focus:** Gemini 3 Pro platform testing & discovery **Status:** ✅ Platform Discovery Complete (4 implementations tested)

 ---

 ## The Detour

-Day 18 was repurposed from the "Out of this world" theme to document an important platform breakthrough: **Google's release of Gemini 3 Pro** and its exceptional performance in Google AI Studio for map-making projects.
+Day 18 was repurposed from the "Out of this world" theme to document an important platform update: **Google's release of Gemini 3 Pro** and its strong performance in Google AI Studio for map-making projects.

 **Why this detour matters:**
 - Gemini 3 Pro represents a step-change improvement over Gemini 2.5 Pro